keystonejs/keystone/docs/guides/production.md

 ### Session Store

-Sessions are stored inside the Keystone app by default, but in production it's recommended to store them in an external server such as Redis instead.
+Sessions are stored inside the KeystoneJS app by default, but in production it's recommended to store them in an external server such as Redis instead.
 You can use [any of the stores that work with `express session`](https://github.com/expressjs/session#compatible-session-stores).
 The advantages of using an external server are that

 - You can restart your app for upgrades without breaking sessions
-- You can replicate your Keystone app for availability, while keeping sessions consistent
+- You can replicate your KeystoneJS app for availability, while keeping sessions consistent

 ## Caching